openintegrationhub/openintegrationhub/docs/oihPostmanGuide.md

 ![POST](https://img.shields.io/badge/Operation-POST-yellow.svg)

-**Type of request:** POST

 **Postman request name:** Post a new component

 1. Go to the `Body` tab
-2. Add a new flow (exemplary components can be found at the end of this document)
+2. Add a new component (exemplary components can be found at the end of this document)
 3. Click on `Send`

 _Note:_ The image must have a valid _tag_.
 E.g. openintegrationhub/ms-office-adapter:latest